zabbix-community/helm-zabbix/charts/helm-zabbix/README.md

 ### Important notes

+> **About the new home of helm chart**
+* The new home of the Zabbix helm chart is: https://github.com/zabbix-community/helm-zabbix.
+It is a fork from the [cetic/helm-zabbix](https://github.com/cetic/helm-zabbix).
+* In this [issue](https://github.com/cetic/helm-zabbix/issues/68) it was agreed with [Sebastien Dupont](https://github.com/banzothat) that the repository would get a new home.
+* We are grateful to [Cetic](https://www.cetic.be/) for making the infrastructure available on CircleCI to host the helm chart from the start.
+Now, the new versions will be hosted on Github.
+* We are very grateful to [Alexandre Nuttinck](https://github.com/alexnuttinck) and [Amen Ayadi](https://github.com/AyadiAmen), who were the first developers of the helm chart and who worked at Cetic.
+Your dedication and effort made it possible to install Zabbix on a Kubernetes cluster.

 > **About the Zabbix version supported**
 * This helm chart is compatible with non-LTS version of Zabbix, that include important changes and functionalities.
 * But by default this helm chart will install the latest LTS version (example: 6.0.x).